DaylightBasement/daylightbasement.github.io/content/posts/Valentines.md

 draft: false
 ---

 Share the love!
-Send these digital valentine to friends and family!
+Send these digital valentines to friends and family!

 ![Progression](/valentines/batteryvalentine.gif)